woosting/linux/inbox/offsite-backups.md

 `--force` specifying that the files should actually be deleted (otherwise the 'files to be deleted' would only be printed on screen and not deleted).

-# Cron automation

-1. Create a credential file containing the environment variables
-2. Create a Makefile for both backups and cleanups
-3. Add the command to execute to the crontab

 # REFERENCES

 - Adapted from: [Official Duplicity documentation][5]